Get Started Today!

 - If you were paying for your course via a payment plan, the plan will be stopped and pending approval of the new course enrolment, a new payment plan will be created

 - If you have had your current course materials posted to you and you would like new course materials posted to you, a postage fee will apply plus the cost of new course material fees will be incurred again.

 - You will need to pay for the new course as per National College Australia’s advertised fees in section 3.0 above.

 6. Fees Paid in Advance

-Where NCA requires a prospective or current student to pre-pay course fees in excess of $1500, NCA will meet the requirements set out in the Requirements for Fee Protection in the Standards for Registered Training Organisations (RTO) 2015.
+Where NCA requires, either directly or through a third party, a prospective or current student to pre-pay course fees in excess of $1500 (being the threshold prepaid fee amount), NCA will meet the requirements set out in the Requirements for Fee Protection in the Standards for Registered Training Organisations (RTO) 2015, per [Schedule 6].